 Day 5: Glacier Grey Trek (22 km, 8-9 hours).
 After 4 days of going over the Chilean wonders, you will get to the last day of the program.
 During this day’s trip you can visit the Glacier Grey Viewpoint.
 To go to the first viewpoint, you have to do a 1 and a half hours hike, and there you will be able to see the final destination.
 You will have to go on with the trek for almost 2 hours heading to the Mirador Principal (Main Viewpoint).
 There you will have an amazing view.
 After the effort, you just have to enjoy the magnitude of the Glacier Grey, Cordón Olguín and Témpanos.
 To go back you can take the same track to the Pehoé area.
 There you will have to present yourself before 6:30 pm, time in which the catamaran will sail to get you to Pudeto area through the Pehoé Lake.
 In this last place, there will be a vehicle to take you to Puerto Natales.
 You will be in the Puerto Natales Bus Station at 10:00 pm.

-- How much time in advance should I book the program?
+How far in advance should I book the program?

 Because the program is highly demanded, we recommend you to book at least 1 month in advance.
 If you want to know the availability of the program before paying, write us at firstname.lastname@example.org.